Direct Exchange Programs - Lancaster University

 Sciences: Biochemistry, Biology, Chemistry, Computer Engineering, Ecology, Environmental Sciences, Geography, Mathematics, Physics.

-Arts and Social Sciences: Art, Art History, Communications, Creative Writing, Economics, English, Gender Studies, History, International Relations, Music, Philosophy, Political Science, Sociology, Theater and Women Studies.
+Liberal Arts: Art, Art History, Communications, Creative Writing, Economics, English, Gender Studies, History, International Relations, Music, Philosophy, Political Science, Sociology, Theater and Women Studies.

-Business: Accounting, Finance, Marketing, and Management.
+Business (AACSB accredited): Accounting, Finance, Marketing, and Management.

 Engineering: Electrical, Mechanical, Environmental and Computer Engineering.